ELM Responsible Investments Global Fund Impact Report

 Impact:

-The company also focused on sustainability, committing to net-zero emissions by 2040 and reducing greenhouse gases by 42% by 2030.
+The company also focused on sustainability, committing to net-zero emissions by 2040 and reducing Scope 1 and 2 emissions 42% by 2030.
 They continued their decade-long efforts in reducing carbon footprint through energy-efficient practices and renewable energy.
-The Climate Positive program, aiming to cut two million metric tons of CO2e by 2030, has already achieved a reduction of nearly 500,000 metric tons.
+Intuit already uses 100% renewable energy and commits to continue this practice.
+The company has switched from their Climate Positive program to their science-based net-zero goal, meaning net-zero by 2040.
 Employee engagement in sustainability is encouraged through reimbursements for eco-friendly purchases.
-Additionally, Intuit is enhancing its workplaces with sustainable initiatives, including a new LEED Platinum building and promoting sustainable commuting options.
+Additionally, Intuit is enhancing its workplaces with sustainable initiatives, including a new LEED Platinum building, promoting sustainable commuting options, lower consumption lighting and removal of gas ovens.

 Impact: